Embodying Rhythm’s Marimba, Rhythm and Music Summercamp with David Alderdice and Arlyn Alderdice – July 15th through July 20th, 2018

 musical instruments – many musical instruments will be provided for music making sessions, classes, rhythm games, and jam sessions, but it can be nice to have an instrument that you are familiar with for games and jams.
 If you play a non-percussion instrument like guitar, clarinet, saxophone, mbira, or nose flute, please bring it along.

-other – please bring any required medication, sunglasses, sunscreen, hiking poles, bathing suit (there is a stream that runs through the property close to the cabin), a towel, tooth brush and tooth paste, and any card games or board games that would be fun to play with other participants.
+other – please bring any required medication, sunglasses, sunscreen, hiking poles, camp chair, bathing suit (there is a stream that runs through the property close to the cabin), a towel, tooth brush and tooth paste, and any card games or board games that would be fun to play with other participants.

 Please do not bring cell phones or any electronic devices or anything with a screen.
 Cameras are okay to bring.